weilandia/enigma/Readme.md

 Enigma
 =======

-Enigma is an encryption engine for encrypting, decrypting, and cracking messages, loosely based on the encryption algorithm used by the Enigma Machine during WWII.
-The project is written entirely in Ruby.
+Enigma is an encryption engine written in Ruby  loosely based on the encryption algorithm used by the Enigma Machine during WWII.

-### Encryption Notes

 The encryption is based on rotation.
-The character map is made up of all the lowercase letters, then the numbers, then space, then period, then comma.
-New lines will not appear in the message nor character map.
+The character map is made up of all the characters defined in `@set`.

 #### The Key